solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_03_Language_Support_Java.md

 # Java (Spring Boot) Language Support

-This guide will demonstrate how to operate a Spring Framework application that queries Azure Database for MySQL through Spring Data JPA.
+This guide will demonstrate how to operate a Spring Framework application that queries Azure Database for MySQL through the Spring Data JPA.
 We will also present Azure extensions for popular Java development tools.

 ## Setup

+### Prerequisites

+Please complete the instructions for [working with Flexible Server in MySQL Workbench.](03_06_Query_MySQL_Workbench.md) Utilize version 8.0.26 as you complete the guide to ensure compatibility with Single Server.

+Moreover, download Postman, a popular REST client.
+If you are more comfortable with another utility, such as `curl`, feel free to use it instead.

 ### IntelliJ Setup